nicolasdanelon/UnofficialDocs/source/basic_concepts.rst

 ==========================

-This guide is written from the perspective of a Windows user, but most instructions should only require trivial changes to work on other platforms.
+This guide is written from the perspective of a Windows user, but most instructions should require only trivial changes to work on other platforms.

-Relative paths (e. g. *Packages/User*) start at the *data directory* unless otherwise noted.
+Relative paths (e.g. *Packages/User*) start at the *data directory* unless otherwise noted.
 The *data directory* is explained further below.

 We assume default key bindings when indicating keyboard shortcuts.
 Due to the